 Methods for implementing Automated Reasoning in a fashion that is at least reminiscent of human cognition and behavior must refer (also) to Intelligent Agents.
 In fact, agent systems are widely adopted for many important autonomous applications upon which, nowadays, the life and welfare of living beings may depend.
-In such contexts, agents should do what is expected of them, but perhaps more importantly they should not behave in improper/unethical ways given the present context.
+In critical contexts, agents should do what is expected of them, but perhaps more importantly they should not behave in improper/unethical ways, where the definition of what is proper and ethical is in general strongly related to the present context with its specificities.
+Ensuring ethical reliability can also help to improve the 'relationship' between humans and robots: in fact, despite the promise of immensely improving the quality of life, humans take an ambivalent stance in regard to autonomous systems, because we fear that autonomous systems may abuse of their power to take decisions not aligned with human values.